AckerlyXu/heima/articles/virtual-machines/linux/vm-monitoring.md

 ---
 # Enable or Disable Azure VM Monitoring
 This section describes how to enable or disable monitoring on Virtual machines running on Azure.
-By default monitoring is enabled on Azure Virtual machines if deployed from the [Azure portal preview](https://portal.azure.cn) and monitoring graphs are provided by default with a 1-minute period.
+By default monitoring is enabled on Azure Virtual machines if deployed from the [Azure Portal](https://portal.azure.cn) and monitoring graphs are provided by default with a 1-minute period.
 You can enable or disable monitoring using the portal or Azure Command-line Interface for Mac, Linux, and Windows (the Azure CLI).

-## Enable / Disable Monitoring through the Azure Portal Preview
+## Enable / Disable Monitoring through the Azure Portal
 You can enable  monitoring of your Azure VM, which provides data about your instance in 1-minute periods. (storage changes apply).
 Detailed diagnostics data is then available for the VM in the portal graphs or through the API.
-By default, Azure portal preview enables monitoring, but you can turn it off as described below.
+By default, Azure Portal enables monitoring, but you can turn it off as described below.
 You can enable monitoring while the VM is running or in stopped state.

-* Open the Azure portal preview at **[https://portal.azure.cn](https://portal.azure.cn)**
+* Open the Azure Portal at **[https://portal.azure.cn](https://portal.azure.cn)**
 * In the left navigation, click Virtual machines.
 * In the list Virtual machines, select a running or stopped instance.
 Virtual machine blad will open.
 * Click "All settings".